Skip To Content

 There are benefits to each approach so here is a quick guide to evaluating specific needs of your case and witness to determine if a deposition should be taken in person or remotely.

-Top 3 Advantages To Remote Depositions
+Top 3 Advantages to Remote Depositions

-Top 3 Advantages To In-Person Depositions
+Top 3 Advantages to In-Person Depositions

 Save time and money Critical witness/bet the company case